-Personal computers were developed in the late 1970s and are used by an individual (hence the name personal).
-Traditionally, personal computers consisted of several pieces of equipment used together, including the systems unit, monitor (screen), keyboard and mouse.
-Nowadays, though, personal computers come in a variety of forms including desktop computers, laptops, tablets and smartphones.
-While personal computers offer personal freedom and independence, it is often important for users of personal computers to share data and information with other people.
+Network computers are usually personal computers that are connected to other computers.
+While personal computers offer personal freedom and independence from large mainframe computers, it is often important for users of personal computers to share data and information with other people.
 To allow this to happen, personal computers can be networked or joined together.
 This is normally done using either cables running between the computers or with wireless technology where no cables are necessary.

-Server Computers
+Laptop Computers